wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 ## Step 1: Set up managed authentication for your web application

 To secure your web application, you must implement authentication and authorization for it.

-To easily set up authentication for your web application with Choreo's managed authentication, follow the steps given below.
-You can also refer to a sample [React app with managed authentication](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-front-end-with-managed-auth).
+To set up authentication for your web application with Choreo's managed authentication, follow the steps given below.
+Before you move on to the next section, see [Develop Web Applications Locally with Choreo’s Managed Authentication](../develop-components/develop-web-applications/develop-web-applications-locally-with-managed-authentication.md) to ensure a seamless authentication experience when developing your web application on your local machine.
+You can also refer to the [sample React app with managed authentication](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-front-end-with-managed-auth).

 ### Step 1.1: Implement the sign-in functionality